atrsoftgmbh/atrshmlog/doc/checkforcompleteness.markdown

 If you cannot start the script check for perl.

-If you have perl start it with
+If you have perl, then start it with

     perl  atrshmlogcheckcomplete